 First up you’ll need to get yourself the spreadsheet.
 Head on over to Google Sheets via the link below and make yourself your very own copy of the spreadsheet (details on how to make a copy in the first video below).

 Video number one is an introduction to the sheet, how to make yourself a copy and how to navigate through the different pages…

 The “Weekly Walkthrough”

-This tab of the spreadsheet is where you’ll find the list of tasks, organised into weeks, and with space for you to track and make comments on your progress.
+This tab of the spreadsheet is where you’ll find the list of tasks, organized into weeks, and with space, for you to track and make comments on your progress.

 Here’s a quick guide to the contents of this tab: